 Each existing or newly formed coalition should contact their Regional Support Center to initiate the registration process.
 The Regional Support Center will provide the required application and assist them with completing it.
 Coalitions must provide supporting documentation of their operations.
-Electronic documentation is desired; however, paper records are acceptable.Regional Support Centers will forward the complete registration application to ADA.
-Regional Support Centers will also be asked to report any changes in the status of their community coalitions to ADA.
+Electronic documentation is desired; however, paper records are acceptable.Regional Support Centers will forward the complete registration application to DBH.
+Regional Support Centers will also be asked to report any changes in the status of their community coalitions to DBH.

 Community Coalition Requirements: